Big Momma's Vocabulator

 (v. t.)
 To address; to accost; to speak to.

-(n.)
-The blubber of whales or other marine mammals; also, the fat
+• (n.)
+The blubber of whales or other marine mammals; also, the fat of the hippopotamus.

-(v. i.)
-To emit a strong, offensive smell; to send out a
+• (v. i.)
+To emit a strong, offensive smell; to send out a disgusting odor.

 (v. t.)
 To cause to stink; to affect by a stink.